zelisinho/anypoint-examples/proxying-a-rest-api/README.md

 Leave the box developer portal open for now, as you will return here later to request an OAuth token.
 Because the OAuth token expires very quickly, it's best to build the flow before you request it.

+If you're using HTTPS, as the Box API requires, you must create a keystore file to certify the communication.
+This can be done using the keytool provided by Java, found in the bin directory of your Java installation.
+Navigate to this directory on your machine using the command line, then execute the following command to create a keystore file:

+		keytool -genkey -alias mule -keyalg RSA -keystore keystore.jks

+You will be prompted to create two passwords.
+Remember these.
+The command creates a .jks file in the local directory called keystore.jks.
+Drag this file into the */src/main/resources* directory in Mule Studio's Package Explorer.

 #### Building the Proxy in Studio ####

 Next, build your proxy application in Mule Studio.
 Your proxy application needs to: